martinmcclure/mist/packages/Mist-Objects.package/MistImage.class/README.md

-	objectSpace	<ObjectSpace> 	The ObjectSpace with all of the objects objectManager <ObjectManager> 	Allocates objects within the object space elfInfo			<ElfInfo>			The first object in the memory described by the ObjectSpace startMethod	<Method>			The initialization method to be run first when the kernel loads the image
+	objectSpace	<ObjectSpace> 	The ObjectSpace with all of the objects objectManager <ObjectManager> 	Allocates objects within the object space elfInfo			<ElfInfo>			The first object in the memory described by the ObjectSpace initializationMethod		<Method>	A small piece of initialization code that is the first code run upon launch.
+It is responsible for initializing the stack pointer, then calling the startupMethod, then exiting with whatever return code the startupMethod returns.
+Always the same -- this is not application-dependent. startupMethod	<Method>	The initialization method to be run first when the kernel loads the image.
+It is run by the initializationMethod.
+This can vary by application.